 A 12% compounded interest rate means your money earns 12% per year, with the interest being calculated and added back at regular intervals (e.g., monthly or annually).
 For example, with annual compounding, your investment grows by 12% once per year.
 With monthly compounding, the 12% rate is divided into 12 monthly periods, and the effect of compounding makes the total return slightly higher than 12% annually.

-Understanding what is compound interest is more than just knowing a formula it’s about unlocking a powerful concept that can accelerate your financial growth over time.
-Whether you’re saving for the future, compounding investment returns, or managing your profits from forex trading, this principle can be your greatest ally.
+Understanding what is compound interest is more than just knowing a formula; it’s about unlocking a powerful concept that can accelerate your financial growth over time.
+Whether you’re saving for the future, investing, or managing profits from trading, it’s one of the most effective concepts to have on your side.

 At H2T Funding, we believe that financial success starts with financial knowledge.
-That’s why we create in-depth, beginner-friendly resources, like this one, to help you take control of your money with confidence and clarity.
-Our mission is to offer unbiased education, practical tools, and strategic insights not to sell trading accounts.
+That’s why we create in-depth, beginner-friendly resources, like this one on the Cash Flow & Saving Strategies section, to help you take control of your money with confidence and clarity.